cuifuKim/SM3_optimal_implement_byGPU/README.md

 ### Optimization direction Four: Optimize the generation process of intermediate variables of compression function

 ---
-## Optimization direction Five: GPU's parallel optimization of GPU(It cannot be well combined with the above directions for the time being and It seems a little superfluous.)
+### Optimization direction Five: GPU's parallel optimization of GPU(It cannot be well combined with the above directions for the time being and It seems a little superfluous.)
-## SM3_optimal_implement_byGPU  Special column
 SM3's optimal implement by using GPU.
 SM3 is 256-bit cryptographic hash algorithm derived from SHA-2 designed by the NSA.
 It was designed by Xiaoyun Wang who is responsible for discovering attacks against many cryptographic hash functions, most notably MD5 and SHA-1.